Fodor's Expert Review Hacienda Buena Vista

 Built by Salvador de Vives in 1838, this was one of the area's largest coffee plantations.
-It's a technological marvel—water from the nearby Río Canas was funneled into narrow brick channels that could be diverted to perform any number of tasks, including turning the waterwheel.
+It's a technological marvel: water from the nearby Río Canas was funneled into narrow brick channels that could be diverted to perform any number of tasks, like turning the waterwheel.
 (Seeing the two-story wheel slowly begin to turn is fascinating, especially for kids.)
 Nearby is the two-story manor house, with a kitchen dominated by a massive hearth and furniture that hints at life on a coffee plantation nearly 150 years ago.
-In 1987 the plantation was restored by the Puerto Rican Conservation Trust, which leads four tours a day (at least one in English) by reservation only (call several days ahead).
+In 1987, the plantation was restored by the Puerto Rican Conservation Trust, which leads several tours each day (at least one in English; by reservation only, call several days in advance or reserve online).
 A gift shop sells coffee beans and other souvenirs.
-Allow an hour to drive the winding road from Ponce.
+Allow an hour's drive on the winding road from Ponce.